 4. Sagrada by Floodgate Games

 Sagrada is a great game for children and adults alike who enjoy problem solving and puzzles.
 I think it’s one of the more innovative games to hit it’s stride in 2017.
 Players take on the role of master artisans designing their most ambitious work yet – a stained glass window for the Sagrada Familia.
-Colored dice represent the stained-glass material, and must be placed according to the needs of the window.
+Colored dice represent the stained-glass material, and must be placed on the game board according to the needs of the window.
 The artist that ends up completing the window successfully with the highest score wins.

 Ages: 9+